tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. method:: commit()

-        Execute the commit of a transaction.
+        Execute a commit of a transaction.
+Instead of the direct method, you can also use the ``call``, ``eval`` or execute methods with SQL transaction.

         **Example:**